voxel51/hello-world-plugin-js/README.md

 ## 3. `vite.config.ts`

 This file is used to configure the Vite build tool.
 It is used to bundle the plugin into a UMD script that can be loaded in the panel.
 The `defineConfig` function from the `fiftyone-js-plugin-build` package is used to define the Vite configuration.
 The `defineConfig` function takes two arguments: the directory of the plugin and an optional configuration object.
 The configuration object can be used to override the default Vite configuration.
-For example, you can use it to specify whether or not to generate sourcemaps, or to force bundle third party dependencies.
+For example, you can use it to specify whether or not to generate sourcemaps.
 The `defineConfig` function returns a Vite configuration object that can be used to build the plugin.
-An exmaple of how to use the `defineConfig` function is shown below:
+An example of how to use the `defineConfig` function is shown below:

 ```js
 import { defineConfig } from "@voxel51/fiftyone-js-plugin-build";